 You surely know the feeling – it’s a cold day and you strike a hard ball into the D, only to feel vibrations from the hit running all the way up your arms.
 Or when it is pouring with rain and you are frantically trying to keep your stick in your hands every time you make a tackle.
 These gloves are ideal for these situations.
 They are tight fitting gloves with a grippy palm.
 There is no impact protection with these gloves, but they will protect you from the elements pretty well.

-This is Kookaburras version of the ‘weather protect’ gloves.
+This is the BYTE version of the ‘weather protect’ gloves.
 As with the Grays Skinful, they don’t have any padding protection but are warm and grippy to help in both cold and wet weather.
 They come at a similar price to the Grays and there is not much to separate the two – they are both fit for the purpose and which you choose may well just come down to brand loyalty!

-If you’re looking for a pair of gloves that will offer a combination of weather protection and impact protection, the G500 is a good choice.
+If you’re looking for a glove that will offer a combination of weather protection and impact protection, the G500 is a good choice.
 It contains an absorbing gel within the glove which will protect against light hits from sticks and balls.
 It won’t offer the same level of protection as some of the more substantial gloves, but it is less bulky and leaves you with a good level of control.
 This also utilises Grays palm grip so you can keep hold of your stick!

 Fingerless – No Thumb